bloominstituteoftechnology/Sprint-Challenge--JavaScript/Answers.md

 # 1. Describe the biggest difference between `.forEach` & `.map`.

-'.forEach' does something to every element in an array and you tell it what to do with those elements.
-Therefore, it will return whatever you specify. '.map' does something to every element but always returns a new array with each item edited in the manner you specified.
+'.forEach' executes a given function on each element of an array. '.map' also takes a function to execute upon every element, and automatically returns a new array which is the result of calling that function on each element.
+Therefore forEach does not automatically return anything, but map always returns an array.

 # 2. What is the difference between a function and a method?